 As you navigate through your app, the debugger will watch for URL changes and show whether Appcues has checked each one.
 If the URL changes without Appcues being re-initialized, it will show the last URL that was checked.

-If you navigate throughout your app or refresh your page and a red X next to "Last Tracked URL" persists, Appcues is not tracking page changes.
-In this case you may have to call
+To check that things are working, navigate through your app or refresh your page.
+If the red X next to "Last Tracked URL" persists, Appcues is not tracking page changes.
+This could signal and issue with the

 Appcues.page() call.
 Select your platform type here to learn how you can install this call.

-Appcues.start() call for single page apps, publish something using "Just Me" targeting to the page you're on and see if the flow shows automatically.
-If you need to refresh the page in order for Appcues to appear, that indicates it's in the wrong place.
+ProTip: Publish a flow using "Just Me" targeting to the page you're on and see if the flow shows automatically.
+If you need to refresh the page in order for Appcues to appear, that indicates the Appcuest.page call is in the wrong place.

 Appcues.anonymous() or both calls to your installation.
 Learn more about the Appcues.identify() call here.